Petra H.

 My name is Petra Hernández, and I am from Guerrero, Mexico.

-What work did you do?
+What did you do for work?
 How long ago did you leave that job?

 I am not working right now.
 I worked as a seamstress in March 2020.